On the finiteness length of some soluble linear groups: Introduction

-\begin{proof} Standard arguments allow us to assume, without loss of generality, that $\mbG$ is classical; see e.g. the steps in~\cite[2.6(c)]{Behr98} and pass over to parabolic subgroups---notice that Satz~1 cited by Behr holds regardless of characteristic.
+\begin{proof} Standard arguments allow us to assume, without loss of generality, that $\mbG$ is classical; see e.g. the steps in~\cite[Section~2.6(c)]{Behr98} and pass over to parabolic subgroups---notice that Satz~1 cited by Behr holds regardless of characteristic.
 Since $S$-arithmetic subgroups of a given linear algebraic group are commensurable, we may further restrict ourselves to the (now well-defined) group of $\OS$-points $\mbU_\mbP(\OS) \rtimes \mbT_\mbP(\OS) \leq \mbG(\OS)$.
+In the set-up above, the first inequality follows from~\cite[Theorem~6]{BEW} and Lemma~\ref{obviousboundsonphi} since $\Gamma$ is an extension of $\mbU_\mbP(\OS) \rtimes \mb{A}_\mbP(\OS)$ by a finitely generated abelian group (due to Dirichlet's unit theorem), where $\mb{A}_\mbP$ is the maximal torus in the center of the Levi factor of $\mbP$.
+The second inequality is a direct consequence of our Theorem~\ref{apendice}.